davidcmoulton/decodeuri/_posts/2015-01-16-meetup-writeup-science-of-data-visualistion.md

 You can [read more about sequence bundles on their website](http://science-practice.com/projects/sequence-bundles/).

+**Update:** Science-Practice have pointed out that there is a report published as part of the Proceedings of the 3rd Annual Symposium on Biological Data Visualization: Data Analysis and Redesign Contests.
+It's available at BioMedCentral: [Sequence Bundles: a novel method for visualising, discovering and exploring sequence motifs](http://www.biomedcentral.com/1753-6561/8/S2/S8) (open access).

 ## Closing
 This was a great meetup.
 Thanks to the two speakers, and to William Spooner for organising.
 It was good to reconnect with old friends, and make some new ones.
 I hope I'll be able to make the next one.